Submit a request

 When calling the Data API, there are numerous types of API calls that can lead to "out of memory" issues.
 When you encounter an out of memory issue, you’ll receive an error stating ‘Response size too large’ (HTTP error code 400, and Learnosity error code 20027).

 While there is guidance on the limit of sessions the Data API can handle, this is not a hard and fast rule.
-For example, our guidance on the maximum number of students in some of our reports is 100.
+For example, our guidance on the maximum number of students in some of our reports is 100 (except the Large Group Report which was developed to handle up to 200k users).
 However, the number of students a report can handle will also be determined by session size.
 As you can see on our reference site, sessions include other elements (endpoints) such as responses, scores, metadata and more.

 Sessions can also contain data from you, the customer, and this can also influence the total session size.
 If there are additional objects contained in the request that you send, this is likely to add to the overall session size.